Teen Parenting Services

 Participation in a teenage parent program is voluntary; however, students enrolled in such a program are expected to attend school regularly.
 Students are exempt from minimum attendance requirements if related to pregnancy or parenting responsibilities but are required to make up work missed due to absences.

 The Teen Parent Coordinator will review services for a teen parent who is currently not enrolled in school and then notify the social worker assigned to the student's school.
-Teen Parent Social Workers will initiate services.

 Transportation will not be available through Pinellas County school transportation system if the school or agency does not currently receive bus transportation services.
 All other services are available.
 Poor attendance, misuse of daycare privileges, lack of academic progress, and student withdrawal can be significant reasons to terminate daycare services.